 If you are experiencing the symptoms above, contact your physician for an exam and to find out whether a sleep study is appropriate for you.
-For more information or to arrange an appointment for a prescribed sleep study, call 1-800-SLEEP-RX.
+For more information or to arrange an appointment for a prescribed sleep study, call (855)633-6818.
 Be sure to tell the scheduler you would like your sleep study to be performed at Shore's Sleep Center.

-Maternity Sleep Disorders
+- Maternity Sleep Disorders

 Psychological, physical and hormonal changes as well as the weight gain that occurs during pregnancy can affect sleep.
 You should speak with your doctor about a sleep study if: you are having frequent nighttime awakenings; awaken feeling like you are choking or gasping for air; your partner tells you your snoring is getting worse; you stop breathing at night; or you are diagnosed with high blood pressure and have the above symptoms.

 Although most kids will use any excuse in the book to avoid going to bed at night, lack of a good night's rest can lead to serious problems.
 As many as 20 percent of children experience problems sleeping.
 But the effects aren't limited to the child, his or her sleeping problems can impact the entire family.
 Sleep disorders are sometimes at the root of attention problems, emotional outbursts, frustration and other behaviors that can get in the way of success at school and home.
 And in one to three percent of seemingly healthy children, Obstructive Sleep Apnea Syndrome (OSAS) presents a serious medical risk.
 OSAS is a condition where the airway becomes partially or completely obstructed during sleep.
 If your child experiences any the following symptoms, you may want to discuss your child's sleep with your pediatrician or family physician:

 - Snoring with intermittent pauses, gasps or snorts